MateuszSzy/bestronger/README.md

 On the "Water Calculator" page you will be redirected to an external website, where you will check your water demands.

-On "Workout Planner" page you can create a workout exercises list and edit, delete and view all the created exercises which includes reps and weight.
+On "Workout Planner" page you can create a workout exercises list.
+You can edit, delete and view all the created exercises which includes reps and weight.